 Zagar then also has a non-profit gallery/museum that is in his largest public artwork – Philadelphia’s Magic Gardens.
 There are two galleries, a sculpture garden, an outdoor courtyard and even a gift shop in the Magic Garden.
 This was one of my favourite things to see in Philadelphia.

-Philadelphia Magic Gardens is open Wednesday-Monday from 11am-6pm.
-It is possible to buy tickets ahead of time – Click here for the website.
+Philadelphia Magic Gardens is open Wednesday-Monday from 11 am-6 pm.
+It is possible to buy tickets ahead of time on the Magic Gardens website.

 3. The Skyline from Loews